Artist ‘dumped urine’ on hipsters at viral photo booth outside home

 On January 2, the complaint says Minton “discovered what appeared to be the frozen urine on the chair and sidewalk next to the photobooth.”
 He reviewed security footage from the night before and spotted Trakas in fact dumping urine onto his property from her second-floor window, the complaint states.

-A few days later, a drunk Trakas smacked Minton as he was setting up the photobooth and said, “It’s Sunday, go home and f**k your b**ch,” according to the complaint.
+A few days later, an allegedly drunk Trakas smacked Minton as he was setting up the photobooth and said, “It’s Sunday, go home and f**k your b**ch,” according to the complaint.
 That afternoon, while Minton was installing new planter boxes outside the booth, the complaint says Trakas leaned out of her window and “poured a bucket of urine directly onto Minton’s head, causing the urine to splash onto queuing customers.”
+(Trakas later said this was vinegar; Minton and Lazerson’s complaint says police and paramedics who responded to the scene “confirmed it was urine.”)

 Last week, things, astonishingly, took a turn for the worse, the complaint goes on.
 That morning, when Minton arrived at the photobooth, he was overcome by “a strong, putrid odor,” according to the complaint.
 He followed the fumes to one of the newly-installed planters, where he then “observed what appeared to be feces smeared and dumped all around the planter box,” along with additional fecal matter “caked onto” a board that Trakas had put up between her building and the photobooth, it says.